 Four students have died.
 One after the other over a ten day period.
 And the diagnosis is only certain now, after they died.
-In a country with 5000 doctors, multiple teaching hospitals, a Ministry of Health, and a Health Service, this is not acceptable.
-Especially if the country has had 60 years to build a system.
+In a country with close 5000 doctors, multiple teaching hospitals, a functioning health ministry, and a dedicated national health service, this is not acceptable.
+This is a country that has had 60 years to build these systems.
 It is not right.
 If there was a war going on, it would be excusable.
 If there was famine, civil unrest, natural disaster… maybe, this would be easy to ignore.
 Not in this Ghana.
 Not at this time.

 On the other hand, considering that there are 2 newly built, multimillion dollar, appropriately commissioned centers of excellence in the same city waiting for medical staff to start working in them months after completion; and that there are 3 hundred physicians newly trained, who have been sitting at home for six months unemployed.
 There are municipal hospitals in regional capitals run almost completely by physician assistants… it is not surprising, that 4 students will die, in rapid succession, and we have no idea why.